 Chichester City take point – Broadbridge Heath win at Erith and Belvedere – Lancing beaten at Herne Bay

+Broadbridge Heath win at Erith and Belvedere – then follow up with Sussex Cup win at Haywards Heath

 and live on Freeview channel 276